rmsk2/rustpwman/README.md

 features = ["pancurses-backend"]
 ```

 In order to build `rustpwman` with the password cache feature you then have to use the command `cargo build --release --no-default-features --features pwmanclientwin`.
+You should
+additionally build the `paste_utf8.exe` tool by running `build_paste_utf8.bat` in a Visual Studio developer prompt which enables you to paste the clipboard contents while editing
+an entry.

 I have tested `rustpwman` with the `pancurses` backend in the normal `cmd.exe` console and the new [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab).
 Both work well.